Lewis Hine caption: Clerinda Norrin, said 11 years old and helps sister spin in Glenallen Mill. Winchendon, Mass. September 3, 1911.

 She identified herself as Dawn Turski, and told me it was the last mill house built by the Whites, the family who owned the Springs Mill and the Glenallan Mill.
 We found the spot where Hine had taken the photo, exactly 97 years and 21 days before.
 I placed the photo on the ground, looked down at it, adjusted my camera and took the photo again.
 It was a weird experience, especially since the house hadn’t changed all that much.

 Later that day, I noticed another photo of Clarinda.
 This time, she was standing by a road.
-I found the spot, also on Maple Street, and repeated the process of taking a new picture (see both photos on next page).
+I found the spot, also on Maple Street, and repeated the process of taking a new picture (see both photos below).

 Lewis Hine caption: Clerinda Norrin, Said 11 years old and helps sister spin in Glenallen Mill.
 Location: Winchendon, Massachusetts, September 1911.